Two-Factor Authentication Setup for BeyondTrust Remote Support Using a Time-Based, One-Time Password (TOTP)

 Before you begin, make sure to have a compatible authenticator app on your smartphone.

-- Go to /login > My Account and scroll down to the bottom of the page.
+- Go to /login > My Account.
 Under Two Factor Authentication, click Activate Two Factor Authentication.

 - Follow your app's procedure to scan the code.
-On the Verify app, tap Add and then Scan QRCode to scan the code shown on the computer screen.
 Alternatively, you can type in the alphanumeric code that appears under the QR code.
 This can be useful if the QR code is not displaying properly or if your device is having issues capturing the image.
-In this example, we are scanning the code, which is the preferred method.
+Scanning the code is the preferred method.

-- Once the app successfully captures the QR code, it generates a token.
+- Once the app successfully captures the QR code, it generates a 6 digit token.

-- Enter your password and the token, and click Activate.
+- Enter your password and the token, and then click Activate.

 - Once the screen refreshes, it displays a confirmation that two-factor authentication is now enabled for your account.
 The next time you login to /login or the representative console, you will be required to use two-factor authentication.